 - Describe the broader impacts.

 - Impact on STEM research

 - Integration of research and education

 - Underrepresented populations

 - minorities, women, disabled

 - non-PhD-granting institutions

 - rural vs urban

-- Technology transfer
+- Societal impact: e.g., health, economic development etc

-- Dissemination
+- National defense

 - Refer back to the individual research projects' broader impacts.

 - You don't need to have all of these items, but have some.

-- Your broader impacts are judged on what you've already done.
+- Your broader impacts are judged more on what you've already done that on what you claim you're going to do.